OTPE1/OTPE_BRIGHT_ROOT_CORE/README.md

 # OTPE_BRIGHT_ROOT_CORE
-The +OTPE site is tge future all in one built to help with your help Positively abundant
+The +OTPE is the Ai future all in one built to help with your help Positively abundant